 Fun fact: Frida Kahlo like Oswaldo Guayasamin, requested for her home to be turned into a museum after her death.

 In what felt like 20 mins, we were at the entrance and in the museum.
 This place is two things; photogenic and serene.
 Without the hordes of people, it’s somewhere I would visit for inspiration or to relax.
-Each room, preserved with its original decor, was filled with vivid colors, sculptures, and paintings – a home of artists who were no strangers to color.
+Each room, preserved with its original decor, was filled with vivid colors on walls, sculptures, and paintings – a home of artists who were no strangers to color.
 I loved it.
-Unfortunately, no free photos were allowed inside the house.
+Unfortunately, we weren’t allowed to shoot personal, free photos inside the house.
 Walking through the small house that could barely fit all its visitors got exhausting fast.
 There was a line to enter each room which made it difficult to walk at a leisurely pace and enjoy the place.
 So we ducked out into the garden – which was less crowded- to breathe something other than the scent of the person in front of us, take photos and relax.
 This was my favorite part of the museum.
 The green space reminded me of our family home in Nigeria where my dad has planted flowers to cover almost every inch of the outdoor space.
 It’s how I want my future home to look.
 A few minutes to closing time, we walked outside to call an Uber to our Airbnb.